dunglas/frankenphp/docs/extensions.md

 echo $processor->process('Hello World', StringProcessor::MODE_UPPERCASE);  // "HELLO WORLD"
 ```

-Once you've integrated your extension into FrankenPHP (see next section), you can run this test file using `./frankenphp php-server`, and you should see your extension working.
+Once you've integrated your extension into FrankenPHP as demonstrated in the previous section, you can run this test file using `./frankenphp php-server`, and you should see your extension working.

 ## Manual Implementation